gavoja/twcss/README.md

 Once imported, TWCSS detects DOM changes with a mutation observer and generates styles on the fly via constructable stylesheets.
 CSS reset is included.

 > [!NOTE]
-> TWCSS uses `tw` attribute to detect changes.
-All elements with `tw` attribute and without `class` attribute are hidden by default in order to prevent any unwanted layout shift / repaint.
-Once `tw` attribute change is detected, all new styles are generated and the `class` attribute is set accordingly.
+> TWCSS uses the `tw` attribute to detect changes.
+All elements with a `tw` attribute and without a `class` attribute are hidden by default to prevent any unwanted layout shift or repaint.
+Once a `tw` attribute change is detected, all new styles are generated and the `class` attribute is set accordingly.
 > For this feature to work properly, TWCSS needs to be loaded before the page content is added.

 ## Extensibility

-You can define your own utility classes, colors, animations and media queries with `extend()` function.
+You can define your own utility classes, colors, animations, and media queries with the `extend()` function.
 Overriding existing defaults is also possible.

 ```js
 import { extend } from 'twcss'